slac-mission-support/ODTS-mini-Scan/Software/_Developer_Documentation.md

 The configuration file contains password data for ODTS as well as database pathways and other variables used throughout the library files.

 ## Test vs. Prod:
+All remotes will pull the repo changes on a daily basis.
+Work in test then migrate to prod:

 Move Test to Prod by copying and pasting all files except:
 * `config.py` and `config.ini` if unchanged
 * `history.xlsx`